An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: Solving linear least-squares problems

 The LSMR method \cite{fosa:2011} is also based on Golub-Kahan bidiagonalization.
 It is mathematically equivalent to the MINRES method applied to the normal equations, with both the least-squares residual and the normal equations residual decreasing monotonically.
 This may allow LSMR to terminate after fewer iterations than CGLS and LSQR \cite{gosc:2017}.

 In practical VarDA applications, CG is commonly used, without explicitly forming the potentially ill-conditioned normal matrix.
 Incorporating reorthogonalization has been found to be crucial for solution accuracy \cite{el_akkraoui_preconditioning_2013, Guroletal_2014}.
 The large-scale nature of the problems and the prohibitive cost of applying the system matrix mean that only a small number of iterations are performed.
-This truncation of the solver makes reorthogonalization feasible because it is necessary only to hold a corresponding number of vectors.
+This truncation of the solver makes reorthogonalization feasible because it is only requires the storage of a corresponding number of vectors.

 The CG method is generally not used for solving the augmented system \eqref{eq:augmented system} because, for indefinite systems, there is no guarantee that it will not fail.
 Hence other Krylov subspace methods are employed, including MINRES or GMRES or quasi-minimal residual (QMR) methods \cite{freund91}, such as SQMR \cite{freund94}.
-When CG is applied to the normal equations \eqref{normal_equations}, the energy norm of the error decreases monotonically, thereby implicitly minimizing the cost function of the least-squares problem \eqref{Eq:General_form_ls} over the Krylov subspace built during the CG iterations~\cite{Golub2012}.
+When CG is applied to the normal equations \eqref{eq:normal_equations}, the energy norm of the error decreases monotonically, thereby implicitly minimizing the cost function of the least-squares problem \eqref{Eq:General_form_ls} over the Krylov subspace built during the CG iterations~\cite{Golub2012}.
 For \eqref{eq:augmented system}, however, an important consideration is that, although for MINRES and GMRES the augmented system residual decreases monotonically, because $s$ forms only part of the solution vector, this cost function can increase as the iteration count increases \cite{dauzickaite2022preconditioning, gratton_guaranteeing_2018}.
 This is of particular concern in VarDA where truncated Krylov subspace methods are standard and thus, when the iterations are stopped, the value of the cost function can be larger than at the start.
 The safe-guarded method proposed in \cite{gratton_guaranteeing_2018} ensures sufficiently many iterations are performed for each inner solve to obtain an improved solution to \eqref{eq:costfunc_weakc_state}.
 This comes at the expense of additional evaluations of the cost function.

 Preconditioning aims to speed up convergence of an iterative method by transforming the given system into an equivalent system (or one from which it is easy to recover the solution of the original system) that has `nicer' numerical properties.
 Conceptually, this involves replacing the original system by the modified equations